ibm-cloud-docs/ContinuousDelivery/rtc_integration.md

 ## Learn more about Rational Team Concert

-To learn more about Rational Team Concert, see the [IBM Rational Team Concert article](https://www.ibm.com/cloud/garage/content/think/tool_rtc/){:external} on the IBM Cloud Garage Method.
+To learn more about Rational Team Concert, see the [IBM Rational Team Concert article](https://www.ibm.com/cloud/garage/content/think/tool_rtc/){: external} on the IBM Cloud Garage Method.